Semi-Supervised Domain Adaptation with Representation Learning for Semantic Segmentation across Time: Experiments

-\paragraph{Supervised training of $H_1$.} $H$ follows the VGG-16 architecture \cite{simonyan2014very} from DeepLabV3 \cite{chen2018deeplab} for training time considerations.
-The network reaches near state-of-the-art performance on PASCAL VOC 12 with only 5 hours of training on an NVIDIA Ge1080Ti.
-The training setting is the same as in \cite{chen2018deeplab}: we train the network for 20 000 iterations with a batch size of 10, stochastic gradient descent with a momentum of 0.9, a weight decay of 0.5 and the "poly" learning rate policy initialized at $2.5 \times 10^{-4}$ with $power=0.9$.
+$H$ follows the state-of-the-art VGG-16 architecture \cite{simonyan2014very} from DeepLabV3 \cite{chen2018deeplab} for training time considerations. and converges within only 5 hours of training on an NVIDIA 1080Ti.
+As in \cite{chen2018deeplab}, we train the network for 20 000 iterations with a batch size of 10, SGD with a momentum of 0.9, a weight decay of 0.5 and the "poly" learning rate policy initialized at $2.5 \times 10^{-4}$ and $power=0.9$.